 All right, so that was Justice Kennedy.

-You know, we we've done our research, and what have we found that there are, for example, if you look at John Roberts on the health care, the ACA Supreme Court decision, that was the one time he sided with the left wing of the activist wing, if you will, of the the Supreme Court.
+You know, we've done our research, and what we found that there are, for example, if you look at John Roberts on the health care, the ACA Supreme Court decision, that was the one time he sided with the left wing of the activist wing, if you will, of the Supreme Court.

-Uh Clarence Thomas, over the many, many years, uh, you know, under maritime law law, an injured tugboat worker could seek punitive damages from his employer in another case, sided with the left wing on the court, and that involved an injury locomotive engineer who was entitled to damages.
+Clarence Thomas, over the many, many years, you know, under maritime law, an injured tugboat worker could seek punitive damages from his employer.

 That's it.

-And uh in one case, he found that a defendant who had been wrongly forced to accept a lawyer is entitled to have a conviction overturned.
+And in one case, he found that a defendant who had been wrongly forced to accept a lawyer is entitled to have a conviction overturned.

-Uh but in the case of Anthony Kennedy, it's 25 times.
+But in the case of Anthony Kennedy, it's 25 times.

 He was the swing vote.

-Your thoughts.
+Your thoughts?

 And this is a golden opportunity to do that.

-Uh he, you know, there's no telling where he's going to go.
+There's no telling where he's going to go.

-He's in consistency in his judicial philosophy is obvious to all.
+He's inconsistency in his judicial philosophy is obvious to all.

 Right.

-And he has been a solid leftist activist liberal judge from day one, and and he always votes with the liberal wing of of the Supreme Court.
+And he always votes with the liberal wing of the Supreme Court.

-Uh David Schoen, uh, you actually have a a little different political philosophy than I do, but I view myself as an originalist, and I believe in originalism, if you will, and in other words, a strict interpretation of the Constitution, and I'm not a big believer in judicial activism or you know, making laws as some do from the bench.
+David Schoen, you actually have a little different political philosophy than I do, but I view myself as an originalist, and I believe in originalism, if you will.

-I have to say about uh Justice Suter.
+I have to say about Justice Souter.

-Look, I would say that um Justice Kennedy, I made some notes for myself, breaks down like this.
+Look, I would say that Justice Kennedy, I made some notes for myself, breaks down like this.

 Bush versus Gore is with the majority.

-Second amendment is pretty good.
+Second Amendment, he's pretty good.

 Voting rights, pretty good for the right.

-Travel ban case, the Texas redistricting case recently.
+Travel ban case, the Texas redistricting case, recently.

 You know, he wrote in our favor on that case.